isabella232/community-authors/topics-list.md

 **GraphQL**

-- An introduction to GraphQL authentication specifics (for REST developers — who know they want to use GraphQL
+- An introduction to GraphQL authentication specifics
 - How to implement authentication in your GraphQL API with Apollo Server, Typescript
 - GraphQL Authentication Patterns
 - GraphQL Authorization Basics